qbicsoftware/dync-cli/README.md

   on a 10Gbit connection and 120MB/s on a 1Gbit ethernet.
   The throughput on 10Gbit could probably be improved somewhat.
 - `dync` works on shaky networks.
-It reconnects if the tcp connection times out and retransmitts messages that were lost between the tcp connections.
+It reconnects if the tcp connection times out and retransmits messages that were lost between the tcp connections.
 I can use it to copy files of several GB from my home wireless, which is an achievement most people can not hope to appreciate (https://xkcd.com/1457/).

-`dync` is named after Dynein, a motor protein that moves vesicels and other cargo in all your cells.
+`dync` is named after Dynein, a motor protein that moves vesicles and other cargo in cells.

 # Installation